EstDavid/lijr/README.md

 Journal about emotions and experiences to better navigate your life

+## How to run

+`cd server` and run the following tasks

+- npm install
+- npm run db:seed
+- npm run dev

+On a separate terminal, `cd client` and run

+- npm install
+- npm run dev

+On the client, go to login, click on 'Login' then go to 'Home' and click on Dashboard

+To run tests on the server: npm test

 ## Description

 LIJR allows you to keep track of different aspects of your life.
 This app is a tool designed to help you in your personal growth and to serve as a GPS when you wonder 'How did I end up here?'.